sara-sabr/ITStrategy/_pages/en/archives/transition-to-partner.md

 Any privacy concerns will be treated separately, outside of the Enterprise Information Model.

-This aligns with key Government of Canada initiatives such as the Data Strategy, the [Digital Exchange Platform](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwjMo6T5gavjAhXkUN8KHchmBCkQFjAAegQIARAC&url=https%3A%2F%2Fciostrategycouncil.com%2Fwp-content%2Fuploads%2F2019%2F02%2FCanadas-Digital-Backbone-EN-Teresa.pdf&usg=AOvVaw0zdHuX2nso41PyGuBT-n6q), and the [API Store](https://api.canada.ca/en/homepage).
+This aligns with key Government of Canada initiatives such as the Data Strategy, the [Digital Exchange Platform](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwjMo6T5gavjAhXkUN8KHchmBCkQFjAAegQIARAC&url=https%3A%2F%2Fciostrategycouncil.com%2Fwp-content%2Fuploads%2F2019%2F02%2FCanadas-Digital-Backbone-EN-Teresa.pdf&usg=AOvVaw0zdHuX2nso41PyGuBT-n6q), and the API Store (api.canada.ca/en/homepage).

 The Enterprise Information Model is part of a broader undertaking by either IITB's Information Architecture directorate, or the SSPB's Chief Data Office (CDO).